 So where do we go for answers?

-I installed CrazyEgg (which I should have done centuries ago) to see what people were clicking on and what they were not, and almost immediately I saw some interesting data that were going to be included in the next set of changes.
+I installed CrazyEgg (full disclosure – I earn a commission if you purchase) to see what people were clicking on and what they were not, and almost immediately I saw some interesting data that were going to be included in the next set of changes.

 Here’s a heatmap so you can see what I see: